Marit Kragt

 • Director, Centre for Agricultural Economics and Development, UWA School of Agriculture and Environment

-• Pro Vice Chancellor (Diversity & Inclusion)
+• Pro Vice Chancellor (Diversity Equity and Inclusion)

 • Chair, UWA Diversity Equity and Inclusion Committee